 Hey everyone!
 It’s Buddy.
-When I was younger I used to fly on many direct flights alone.
+When I was younger I used to fly on many direct flights alone as a unaccompanied minor.
 Today I am sharing some of my important tips for kids flying alone.

 My mom is going to start us off with some tips for parents of kids who fly alone.
 Here we go!